 Take this Facebook post from Coca-Cola.
 It’s on brand (everything Coke does is brand focused), it tells the story that coke is always pushing (that they’re a part of the best times in your life), and it’s timely (aimed at national popcorn day).

 People tend to think of their favorite brands like friends.
 People look for honesty, value, and reciprocity in the brands they love, and those arise from great content.
 Lock in a source for ongoing content for your site’s blog, your social media account and gated materials that you can use to attract new leads.

 You may find that it’s helpful to develop buyer personas for your business.
 Buyer personas are fictional customers that represent the different types of individuals who are likely to become your customers.
 Creating buyer personas allows you to tailor your content to the people most likely to become your customers.

 You’ve purchased a domain name, built a website, submitted to all of your local directories, and now you’re publishing content on your website and social media… don’t stop.

 Business owners tend to approach their website and online presence like a task or a project.
 They tend to reach the end of this list and think “Ok, all done.”

 That is a mistake.
-You’ve only just begun.
+You’ve only just begun creating an online presence for your business.
 Successful websites are never complete; they are living things that continue to grow.
 Creating new content to attract new people and keep existing people engaged is the hallmark of good online marketing.

 It may look like hard work now, but so did inventory management and business accounting at one point.
 Now, those are essential business functions, and so you’ll soon see that operating a website falls in the same category.
 Trust business partners to help you through the rough patches and start reaping the benefits from opening your business to billions of online prospects.